Precautions and Warnings With Imipramine Pamoate

 - Imipramine may enhance the effects of alcohol, barbiturates, and other medicines that affect the brain.
 This can lead to an increased risk of drowsiness, dizziness, suicidal thoughts, and other imipramine overdose symptoms.
 Make sure to talk with your healthcare provider about drinking alcohol while taking imipramine.

 - Imipramine may not be safe for use during pregnancy.
 Talk with your healthcare provider about the benefits and risks of using the medication during pregnancy (see Imipramine and Pregnancy for more information).

 - Imipramine passes through breast milk and may cause harm to your baby.
 Therefore, if you are breastfeeding or plan to start breastfeeding, be sure to talk with your healthcare provider about what makes most sense for your particular situation (see Imipramine and Breastfeeding).

-, you should use special care when taking imipramine.
+- If you have a history of seizures, bladder problems, or glaucoma, you should use special care when taking imipramine.
 Imipramine can make these conditions worse.

 - Talk with your healthcare provider before taking imipramine if you have any heart problems, as the drug can affect the heart and its electrical system.
 Your healthcare provider should check your heart rhythm using an electrocardiogram (EKG or ECG) if you are taking high doses of imipramine.